The service is open to everyone who has experienced domestic abuse, with some exceptions.

 - You are currently under the care of a mental health team or working with another counsellor.
 It is important that where there are existing relationships with other mental health professionals, these are maintained.
 This is often part of the recovery process and we would not recommend disrupting any treatment plan that you currently have in place.

 - You are currently experiencing psychosis, delusions or paranoia.
 Whilst we appreciate that this is a very difficult situation for you to be in, we would recommend contacting your local mental health team.
 You will see some contact details for this on our resources page.

-- You are currently in a physically abusive relationship.
+- You are currently in an abusive relationship.
 If this is the case, please see our page on resources where you can find services to support you with your current situation.